Berlin Memorandum: The Berlin Memorandum

-Because the Andrássy Note had been a failure, and the Balkan people were still revolting through the beginning of 1876, the Russian Prince Gorchakov invited Andrássy to a meeting in Berlin in order to collaborate on a new armistice between the Balkans and the Ottoman Empire along with German Chancellor Bismarck, as well as to forge an alliance with Austria and Germany.
+After the outbreak of a Bulgarian Uprising in April and its brutal supression by May, the Andrássy Note was considered a failure.
+The Russian Foreign Minister Gorchakov invited his counterpart Andrássy to meet with German Chancellor Otto von Bismarck in Berlin in order to collaborate on a new armistice between the Balkans and the Ottoman Empire, as well as to renew the alliance with Austria and Germany.
 Andrássy complied, but only if he could arrive to Berlin early in order to have a preliminary meeting with Bismarck to discuss relations between Austria-Hungary and Germany.

 In May 1876, Germany, Austria-Hungary, and Russia met in Berlin to discuss the response and plan of action to take in regards to the state of affairs in the Ottoman Empire and the Balkans.
 They drafted the Berlin Memorandum, which voiced the intent to protect the Christian populations of the Balkans.
-The Berlin Memorandum demanded that the Ottoman Empire end military response to the Slavic rebels for two months in order to give enough time for reforms to be put in place in the Balkans.
+It demanded that the Ottoman Empire end military response to the Slavic rebels for two months in order to give enough time for reforms to be put in place in the Balkans.
 The memorandum also requested that an international committee be formed and instituted in the Balkans in order to protect the Christians, and see that the changes proposed in the Andrássy Note of 1875 could be administered in Bosnia and Herzegovina.
-The new armistice, which the Berlin Memorandum was seeking, was incorporated into the following five points, which had originated in Andrássy's initial note:
+The new armistice sought in the Berlin Memorandum was incorporated into the following five points, which originated in Andrássy's initial note: